jhumelsine/jhumelsine.github.io/_posts/2024-02-07-decorator-design-pattern.md

 Composable behavior may be more difficult to diagnose with Decorator.
 This is the first major design pattern where behavior has been distributed across several classes.
 While it should be simple to understand concrete classes individually in a Decorator design, the responsibility to orchestrate observable behavior resides in the `Configurer` in composing the objects from those concrete classes correctly.

-Integration or acceptance tests may be needed to confirm that desired behavior emerges when the objects are composed.
+Unit tests may be sufficient to confirm behavior for individual concrete classes, but they are insufficient for overall behavior confirmation.
+Integration tests may be needed to confirm that desired behavior emerges when the objects are composed.
 However, since the number of possible configurations is infinite, it’s impossible to create tests for all possible scenarios.

 ## Pros
 Decorator’s composable behavior is a double-edged sword.
-It's also a pro.
+It's also a pro in addition to being a con.
 Behavior is not statically locked into place as is the case with inheritance.
 When new behavior is desired, it may be a relatively simple matter of a new composition of objects instantiated from the existing classes in the design.
 New behavior can be configured at runtime as well.

 Sometimes new behavior is beyond the scope of a new composition.
 New behavior may require new core feature or decorator classes.
 It should be obvious where a new concrete class resides in the design.
 And as soon as the class is defined, the IDE or the compiler will scream which methods need to be implemented.
-Existing concrete classes can be implementation references to provide examples for new concrete class implementations.
+Existing concrete classes can be references as implementation examples for new concrete class implementations.

 The classes can be unit tested with ease.
 The classes in my Starbuzz design generally only need one test to confirm the label content that they produce.
 Even the abstract _`Flavor`_ class can be unit tested with a dependency upon a [test double](https://martinfowler.com/bliki/TestDouble.html) without depending upon another concrete class in the design.